 Whoever said history was dead has clearly never traveled through Israel.
 The geographically small country is over-flowing with cultural and historic importance.
 While Jerusalem remains the main tourist attraction, lesser-known sites like Masada and Akko should not be skipped.
 In Israel, every element of nature exists in harmony.
-From ancient ports to secret cities, here are eight historic highlights for the curious traveler.
+From ancient ports to secret cities, here are eight historical highlights of Israel for the curious traveler.

 Most people planning a trip to Israel know not to leave Jerusalem off their itinerary.
 If you expect to see everything in a day, you may be disappointed.
 The city is divided between the Old City and New City.
 Experience café culture and high-end fashion boutiques in the New City but leave the bulk of your visit for the Old City, where all the main historic sites are located.
 Head to the Jewish Quarter to see the Western Wall or visit the Dome of the Rock in the Muslim Quarter near the lively souk.
 Walk the path of Christ along Via Dolorosa and sample local cuisine in the Armenian Quarter.
 Make sure to check the opening hours for the many churches, temples and mosques.